govau/design-system-site/content/components/card/accessibility/screenreader.md

 ---

-How the {breadcrumbs} demo is described by assistive technology.
+How the card demo is described by assistive technology.

 As read with macOS High Sierra VoiceOver.